Lifeguard recertification is a review class designed to help you update your skills. Now, who should take this class?

 - A proof of current recertification must be given at any time of the first day of class.

-- The participant can successfully perform the standard critical skills set by the American Red Cross.
+- The participant can successfully perform the standard critical skills set by the New York State Department of Health.

 - The participant can successfully comply the final skills scenario.